base/base/docs/specs/governance/governor.md

 function proposeWithModule(address _module, bytes memory _proposalData, bytes32 _descriptionHash, uint8 _proposalType) external returns (uint256)
 ```

-This function MUST emit the TODO event and return the ID of the proposal created.
+This function MUST emit the `ProposalCreated` event and return the ID of the proposal created.

 #### `relay`